openzipkin-contrib/brave-opentracing/README.md

 sender = OkHttpSender.create("http://127.0.0.1:9411/api/v2/spans");
 spanReporter = AsyncReporter.create(sender);

-// If you want to support baggage, indicate the fields you'd like to
+// If you want to support baggage, create a field you would like to
-// whitelist, in this case "country-code" and "user-id".
-On the wire,
+// propagate and configure it with `BaggagePropagation` COUNTRY_CODE = BaggageField.create("country-code");

+// Baggage does not need to be sent remotely via headers, but if you configure
-// they will be prefixed like "baggage-country-code" propagationFactory = ExtraFieldPropagation.newFactoryBuilder(B3Propagation.FACTORY)
+// with `addRemoteField()`, it will be propagationFactory = BaggagePropagation.newFactoryBuilder(B3Propagation.FACTORY)
-                                .addPrefixedFields("baggage-", Arrays.asList("country-code", "user-id"))
-                                .build();
+                                       .addRemoteField(COUNTRY_CODE)
+                                       .build()

 // Now, create a Brave tracing component with the service name you want to see in Zipkin.
 //   (the dependency is io.zipkin.brave:brave)